hyperspy/hyperspyUI/DEV-README.txt

     choice.

 MainWindow.get_selected_plot():
     Gets the currently active plot.
-This is differenc from gcf/gca, in that it finds the selected signal, the active window, and tries to determine whether the window is either the navigation plot, signal plot, or some other window.
+This is different from gcf/gca, in that it finds the selected signal, the active window, and tries to determine whether the window is either the navigation plot, signal plot, or some other window.